Armenia entry requirements for Italy passport holders

 Italian passport holders can travel to Armenia visa-free for up to 180 days per year.
 No visa application is needed before you go — just show up with your passport and you'll get stamped in.
 This policy is in effect for 2026.

-Your passport must be valid for the entire time you plan to stay in Armenia.
-Immigration officers at Zvartnots Airport check this at the border.
-No minimum validity beyond your departure date is required.
+Your passport needs to be valid for the entire time you plan to be in Armenia.
+Border officers at Zvartnots Airport in Yerevan check this at the passport control booth.
+If your passport expires before you leave, you will be denied boarding by the airline.

 Required